A new Danish film has been released telling the story behind millions of landmines buried on the coast of Denmark during World War Two.

 The film charts the changing attitude of a Danish guard towards his prisoners.
 He begins to see them as simply young boys who want to return home, rather than prisoners of war and part of the Nazi regime.

-The film sympathises with the young prisoners’ plight and movie goers will see the bond between prisoners and guard develop over the course of the film.
+The film sympathises with the young prisoners’ plight and audience will see the bond between prisoners and guard develop over the course of the film.

 Land of Mine is to be submitted as Denmark’s submission for the Foreign Language Film Academy Award.